AndyV773/bcg-test/README.md

 ## Project Overview

-This project is a simple website designed to showcase the services provided by a building contractor.
+This project is a website designed to showcase the services provided by a building contractor.
 The primary goal is to help the contractor reach a wider audience and make it easier for potential clients to get in touch.
 The website features a color scheme of gold and silver, complemented by black and grey tones, to create a professional and elegant look.

+My original design placed the navbar at the bottom of the hero image, but I struggled to get it to work correctly with sticky positioning.
+This project began as a practice website, so my Git commits were not done as they should have been.
+I also made a lot of trial-and-error changes to get things working correctly and did not want these reflected in my commit messages.
+However, I now realize this approach was incorrect.
+I have since committed my web design and will commit any further changes properly.

 ## Features